Sacred sites in Lithuania

 Šiluva can be approached as Lithuania's foremost Marian pilgrimage site, as a masterpiece of late Baroque sacred art, or as a place where Catholic devotion intersects with deeper layers of Lithuanian spiritual identity.

 Art historians study the basilica as one of the finest preserved examples of late Baroque sacred architecture in Lithuania, with Podgaiskis's interior ensemble recognized as a coherent and exceptional artistic achievement.
-Academic analysis of the interior's three-part iconographic programme (Mary, Christ, Church) reveals a sophisticated theological statement.
+Academic analysis of its three-part iconographic programme reads it as a sophisticated theological statement.
 The 1786 canonical coronation — the first in Lithuania — is studied as marking Šiluva's formal elevation to national pilgrimage status.

 Lithuanian Catholic tradition considers the miraculous painting 'Lithuania's greatest treasure.'
 The painting is believed to possess miraculous healing powers, and the Šilinės festival is deeply embedded in Lithuanian cultural identity.
 During Soviet occupation, the festival continued despite official discouragement, serving as an act of cultural and spiritual resistance.